-AlterNative Education is a video-in-progress documenting the work of Columbia undergraduates as they examine reservation drop-out rates in the classroom, develop alternative curricula to increase retention, and create education opportunities in three New Mexico reservations.
+AlterNative Education is the subject of a CSER video-in-progress documenting their work as they examine reservation drop-out rates in the classroom, develop alternative curricula to increase retention, and create education opportunities in three New Mexico reservations.
 Read more

 The Media Working Group is composed of eleven graduate students whose academic research may be portrayed using film, sound an/or performance, among other media.
 Read more

 The What is Justice? project is a two-semester long film series that will explore issues of incarceration via screenings and post-screening discussions of documentaries and feature films.
 Read more